MAGALA-RICHARD/apsimNGpy/doc/api.rst

          - ApsimModel from apsimNGpy.core.apsim
          - MultiCoreManager from apsimNGpy.core.mult_cores
          - run_apsim_by_path from apsimNGpy.core.runner
-         - run_sensitivity  from apsimNGpy.senstivity.sensitivity
+         - run_sensitivity  from apsimNGpy.sensitivity.sensitivity
-         - ConfigProblem  from apsimNGpy.senstivity.sensitivity
+         - ConfigProblem  from apsimNGpy.sensitivity.sensitivity
          - ExperimentManager from apsimNGpy.core.experiment
          - SensitivityManager from apsimNGpy.core.senstivitymanager